telefonicaid/iotagent-node-lib/doc/architecture.md

     ISO8601 timestamp when the last measurement received from the device was observed.

-If no information about the measurement timestamp is received by the IoT Agent, the arrival time of the measurement will be used to generate a `TimeInstant` for both the property and the attribute metadata.
+If no information about the measurement timestamp is received by the IoT Agent, the arrival time of the measurement will be used to generate a `TimeInstant` for both the entity attribute and the attribute metadata.

 Take into account that: